msagerup/Artic_test/README.md

 Currenty there is an issue with the Auth0 script.

-- AFER LOGIN OR SIGNUP.
+- AFTER LOGIN OR SIGNUP.
 You must manually type the path '/lookup' to to redirect to the main page.

 ` http://http://localhost:3000/lookup`